<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://www.canoelake.ca/iceout/2009/04/portage-store-bay-yesterday.html" />
+<link rel="alternate" type="text/html" href="http://www.canoelake.ca/iceout/2012/03/could-be-yet-another-record.html" />

 <author>